 Besides social, there are personal values in voluntary service.
-The volunteer realizes the quality of experience that can be his through sharing viewpoints and working with others in pursuit of both individual and common goals.
+The volunteer enjoys the unique quality of experience that is his when he shares viewpoints and works with others in pursuit of both individual and common goals.

 The "why" of working with others is not greatly important.
 The Talmudic principle is: "A man should perform a righteous deed, even if he does so only for ulterior motives, because he will thus learn to do the right for its own sake."